TheAssassin/AppImageLauncher/BUILD.md

 You can download the source either using Git or by mannually downloading a tarball on the [Releases page](https://github.com/TheAssassin/AppImageLauncher/releases).

 You may customize the `BRANCH`.
-Select `stable` to download the current stable source or use `maser` to get the most current unstable source containing the latest features.
+Select `stable` to download the current stable source or use `master` to get the most current unstable source containing the latest features.

 ```
 export BRANCH="stable"